 - 1 cup whole milk or heavy cream

 - Salt and black pepper to taste

-- Stir in flour and powdered mustard.
+- Stir in flour and dry mustard.
 Cook two minutes to get rid of the raw taste of the flour.
-Gradually add vegetable stock, stirring constantly to prevent lumps.
-Then add tomatoes, thyme tomato paste, sugar, salt, and pepper.

-- Bring soup to a boil, then reduce heat a simmer, covered, for 15 minutes.
+- Bring soup to a boil, then reduce heat a simmer, cover and simmer for for 15 minutes.

 - Add cream and heat through.

-- Season with additional salt and pepper if desired.
+- Season with salt and pepper to preference.
 Garnish with fresh thyme leaves if desired.